Cord blood and cord lining banking

 Safe, painless and easy

 Cord blood collection can be done right after your baby’s birth where the doctor will clamp and cut the umbilical cord.
 The blood is then taken from the cut umbilical cord and the process only takes a few minutes.
-If you are storing cord lining, a small portion of the umbilical cord that was cut, will be put into a sterile container and further processed for cryopreservation.
+If you are storing cord lining, a portion of the umbilical cord that was cut, will be put into a sterile container and further processed for cryopreservation.

 The collection process does not harm the mother or the baby nor will it disrupt the birthing process.